WARNING: LACTIC ACIDOSIS WITH SYNJARDY AND SYNJARDY XR

 - Excessive Alcohol Intake: Warn patients against excessive alcohol intake.

-- Hepatic Impairment: Avoid use of in patients with hepatic disease.
+- Hepatic Impairment: Avoid use in patients with hepatic disease.

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with SYNJARDY or SYNJARDY XR.

 MOST COMMON ADVERSE REACTIONS (≥5%)